quero-edu/object_diff_trail/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in PaperTrail!
+Thanks for your interest in ObjectDiffTrail!

 Ask usage questions on Stack Overflow: https://stackoverflow.com/tags/paper-trail-gem